Creating New Ways For Visitors to Experience Acadia

 Art and artists have played a key role in the history of Maine’s Downeast Region, and the founding of Acadia National Park.
 The Artist-in-Residence program is dedicated to creating new ways for visitors to experience Acadia through the arts.

-A comprehensive and permanent Online Catalog is now under development for artworks donated by Artists-in-Residence since the program began at Acadia in 1992.
+A comprehensive and permanent online catalog is now under development for artworks donated by Artists-in-Residence since the program began at Acadia in 1993.

 Acadia to host seven deferred artist residencies in 2021

 There will be no open call for new applications this fall for the Artist-in-Residence program at Acadia National Park.
 Please watch for updates in summer 2021 about the next juried application process for residency opportunities in 2022.